 As a result of the publication of IFRS 10, IFRS 11 and IFRS 12 above, IAS 27 now only deals with separate financial statements, and IAS 28 brings investments in joint ventures into its scope.
 The requirements for separate financial statements are substantially unchanged from the previous version of IAS 27, and the requirements on how to apply equity accounting are unchanged from the previous version of IAS 28.
-Management therefore expect the impact of these amendments to be low for the Group's consolidated financial statements.
+There has been no impact on the Group's consolidated financial statements.